- The corn snake, the Texas brown snake, and the eastern hognose snake are all on our list of copperheads look-alike snakes.

 Examine the head of an Eastern milk snake and you’ll see a dark band in a Y-shape.
 Also, the Eastern milk snake has a thinner body than a copperhead.

 Eastern milk snakes have a reputation for being docile and shy.
 They are less likely than a copperhead to stand their ground against a threat.
 Eastern milk snakes are non-venomous.

-Here is our list of snakes that look like copperheads:
+Here is our list of snake species that have a similar appearance to copperheads:

 Discover the "Monster" Snake 5X Bigger than an Anaconda